-In the previous episode, Twilight's first reaction to reuniting with the fake Cadance is to wiggle her rump in her face.
+In Part 1, Twilight's first reaction to reuniting with the fake Cadance is to wiggle her rump in her face.
 Later, the real Cadance returns the favour, although the actual wiggling occurs off-screen.
 (Sure, It Makes Sense in Context, but wow.)

-And then in "Three's a Crowd", Twilight makes quite a big deal over how happy she is that she and Cadance will get to spend time together, and how frustrated she is that Discord tries to get between them.
+In "Three's a Crowd" Twilight makes quite a big deal over how happy she is that she and Cadance will get to spend time together, and how frustrated she is that Discord tries to get between them.

 During the "You'll Play a Part" song from "Twilight's Kingdom - Part 1", Cadance tells Twilight "You're gifted and you are strong," at which Twilight blushes.

 Twilight is intensely reverent of Princess Celestia, well beyond even the usual level of grovelling obedience most ponies display towards her, and is utterly terrified of disappointing her or seeming "unworthy" in any way (as shown in "Swarm of the Century", "Bird in the Hoof", and especially"Lesson Zero").

 In her flashback in "The Cutie Mark Chronicles", Twilight says that Celestia raising the sun was "the most amazing, most wonderful thing [she's] ever seen," and was the inspiration for her to pursue both magic and research as passions.

 Twilight says she wants to go to the Grand Galloping Gala to talk magic with Celestia, but she has already been regularly doing this by sending friendship lessons by Spikemail◊.
 Their wording for each other can be interpreted as more than professional: